sporniket/javabeans/README.md

 </plugin>
 ```

+## XML model files location

+XML model files MUST be in *src/main/sporniket-javabeans*.

 ## Run the plugin

-The plugin should be invoked during the build lifecycle.
+The plugin is invoked during the build lifecycle.

-Here is the manual invocation :
+Should you need to run the plugin manually :

 ```
 mvn com.sporniket.javabeans:sporniket-javabeans-maven:generate